It’s worse taking meaningless action than to take no action at all.

 The Paris Agreement was a charade, for those truly concerned about climate change.
 As in many other cases, international agreements provided the semblance of addressing major issues, giving national politicians something to take credit for, but made no discernible real-world difference. — John Bolton, The Room Where It Happened

-I’d argue the Paris Agreement did more harm to the climate change movement than if it was never signed to begin with because then our political leaders wouldn’t have been able to go home and say, “See!
-I took action on climate change!
-Vote for me!”
+I’d argue the Paris Agreement did more harm to the climate change movement than if it was never signed to begin with because then our political leaders wouldn’t have been able to come home and say, “See!
+We took action on climate change!”

-Stripped of the ability to say this, there would have been more political pressure for them to actually take domestic action to curb carbon emissions and air pollution.
+Stripped of the ability to say this, there’d be more political pressure for them to take real domestic action to curb carbon emissions.

 The [Paris] agreement simply requires signatories to set national goals, but doesn’t say what those goals should be, nor does it contain enforcement mechanisms.
 This is theology masquerading as policy, an increasingly common phenomenon in international affairs. — John Bolton, The Room Where It Happened